Endoscopic Sinus Surgery for Children

 What happens after endoscopic sinus surgery for a child?

-Your child may require a stay in the hospital overnight or may go home the same day as the surgery.
+Your child may need a stay in the hospital overnight or may go home the same day as the surgery.

 - Your child will get IV (intravenous) fluids until going home.
 Your child may be given clear liquids to drink in the recovery room.

-- Your child may have a sore nose, trouble breathing through the nose, and trouble swallowing.
+- Your child may have a sore nose, bleeding from the nose, trouble breathing through the nose, and trouble swallowing.

 - Your child may be given medicine for pain or antibiotic medicine to prevent or treat infection.